 Proposing entities should fill out this section to the best of their knowledge.
 Due to the complexity of site regulation and enforcement, this section will not be used to evaluate proposal completeness, but will be considered for the merit of this proposal.
+Agencies will address gaps where information is available.

-- 1. How does the proposed site improve upon or fill a gap in addressing objectives/policies that isn't currently addressed by coastwide regulations or management? - 2.
-What regulations and enforcement would be necessary to implement this change in management? - a.
-What regulatory changes at the proposed site would be needed at this site? - b.
-Which state/federal agencies would be impacted by this change in site management? - 3.
+- 1. What regulations and enforcement would be necessary to implement this change in management? - a.
+What regulatory changes at the proposed site would be needed at this site?

+- b.
+Which state/federal agencies would be impacted by this change in site management? - 2.
 In comparison to current site management, what changes would be necessary to enforce the proposed management measures. - a.
 This may include the addition or removal of infrastructure, personnel, etc. - b.
 Include the estimated financial impact of the proposal. - c.
-Some designations incorporate larger financial or programmatic support, please identify any entities or funding sources that may be available to continually support this proposal.
-This information is not required for a proposal to be accepted, but review bodies would like to be informed of any support that is already in place or expected for the site. - 4.
+Some designations incorporate larger financial or programmatic support., Please identify any entities or funding sources that may be available to continually support this proposal.
+This information is not required for a proposal to be accepted, but review bodies would like to be informed of any support that is already in place or expected for the site. - 3.
 How was enforcement/compliance of management considered in the design of this site proposal? - a.
 If possible please estimate the cost to implement this change in site management.